Sellebjergen/ThresholdKyber/README.md

 - [ ] Write abstract

 ## Completed
+- [X] Figure out why it is difficult to hash inside an MPC protocol.
 - [x] rewrite pictures of hybrid constructions into some algorithm tex library.
 - [x] Make protocols in report consistent (use crytocode).
 - [x] Inserting code fragments in implementation section.